SeeAbility case study

 Both Anchor and SeeAbility have found that sharing specialist knowledge of different conditions has been invaluable to our organisations.
 “The Anchor team have been keen to learn how to recognise early signs of visual impairment when working with older people.
 Given the right support, there is still a great deal that people can do if they start to lose their sight,” explains Deanne.

-As a result of the partnership a series of mutually beneficial workshops have been delivered at Anchor care homes in Surrey over the last few months.
+As a result of the partnership a series of mutually beneficial workshops have been delivered at Anchor care homes in Surrey.
 The sessions are very interactive and provide Anchor colleagues with a chance to better understand sight disabilities through wearing special goggles that help them experience what people see when their sight deteriorates.
 In turn, Anchor’s carers spend time educating SeeAbility staff on how to identify the early stages of dementia, discussing common symptoms and signs.

 “The talks are very informative for the care team at SeeAbility.
-They are now more aware of how dementia is caused, how it affects people’s short term memory and how it is possible to live well with dementia,” says Jacqueline Cridlin, Anchor’s Community Partnership Manager for the South.
+They are now more aware of how dementia is caused, how it affects people’s short term memory and how it is possible to live well with dementia,” says Mark Bennett, Anchor’s Community Partnership Manager for the South.

 "It’s a great partnership and I’m looking forward to continuing to share skills and knowledge so that we can give people the best possible support" said Deanne Weller.